Specific Health Concern >> Gastroesophageal Reflux Disease (GERD)

 In this video, Dr. Huntoon discusses the underlying cause of Reflux and why it will never go away if you take suppressive medications.
 These will only make your body have bigger problems over time.

-When you are tired of the medication merry-go-round, Dr. Huntoon is here to help.
+When you grow tired of the medication merry-go-round, Dr. Huntoon is here to help.
 We look forward to serving you.

 To Request an Action Plan to